Surveillance footage shows Saudi operative in Khashoggi's clothes after he was killed, Turkish source says

 The man in the video, identified by the official as Mustafa al-Madani, was allegedly part of what investigators have said was a hit squad, sent to kill the journalist at the Saudi consulate during a scheduled appointment to get papers for his upcoming wedding.

 Saudi Arabia has presented a shifting narrative of what happened to Khashoggi.
-After weeks of denying involvement in Khashoggi's disappearance, Saudi Arabia said that he was killed in the Istanbul consulate, saying his death was the result of a "fistfight".
+After weeks of denying involvement in Khashoggi's disappearance, Saudi Arabia said that he was killed in the Istanbul consulate, saying his death was the result of a "fistfight."
 A Saudi source close to the royal palace later told CNN that the Washington Post journalist died in a chokehold.
 On Sunday, its foreign minister, Adel al-Jubeir, went further, describing Khashoggi's death on Fox News as a "murder" and a "tremendous mistake."
+He also said they "don't know where the body is."

 "We are determined to uncover every stone.
 We are determined to find out all the facts.
 And we are determined to punish those who are responsible for this murder," he said in the interview.